nizcode/RanWalk/README.md

 the funciton in the cpp script is called walk() it accepts one input n, which is the number of random movements the person takes.
-It returns a data.matrix containing the x and y coordinates of his movements.
+It returns a data matrix containing the x and y coordinates of his movements.